bianca9901/django-project/DEPLOYMENT.md

-## Pre-steps before Local and/or Heroku deployment
+## Deployment

 ### Image handler

 **Important note:** These steps might not be necessary if you're solely interested in local deployment.
 During local development, Djangos built-in system can manage your images.
-However, for Heroku an image handler is crucial to avoid broken images.
+However, for Heroku an image handler is crucial to avoid broken images

 **If you don't have an image handler already, I recommend [Cloudinary](https://cloudinary.com/).
 Create an account [here](https://cloudinary.com/users/register_free)**